Cisitalia Grand Prix: Design

-The Dr. Porsche designed unraced 1939 1,482.56 cc (53.0 x 56.0 mm) 2-stage Roots supercharged flat-12 Auto-Union had been projected to deliver 327 bhp at 9,000 rpm.
-This provided the basis of the Cisitalia 360 car which was built in Italy by Cisitalia personnel with help from former Porsche employee Robert Eberan von Eberhorst around a mid mounted supercharged 1,492.58 cc (56.0 x 50.5 mm) flat 12 engine giving a conservative 300 hp at 8,500 rpm and a top speed of 300 km/h.
+The Porsche designed unraced 1939 1,482 cc (53.0 x 56.0 mm) 2-stage Roots supercharged flat-12 Auto-Union had been projected to deliver 327 bhp at 9,000 rpm.
+This provided the basis of the Cisitalia 360 car which was built in Italy by Cisitalia personnel with help from former Porsche employee Robert Eberan von Eberhorst around a mid mounted supercharged 1,492 cc (56.0 x 50.5 mm) flat 12 engine giving a conservative 300 hp at 8,500 rpm and a top speed of 300 km/h.
 A fully enclosed streamlined body for fast circuits was planned giving over 200 mi/h.
 Later bench tests showed about 385 bhp at 10,500 rpm.
-The chassis was of chromoly tubing and featured on/off four-wheel-drive with a sequential gear-shift and a rear-mounted transaxle also sending power through a driveshaft to a front differential.
+The chassis was of chromoly tubing and featured on/off four-wheel-drive with a sequential gear-shift and a rear-mounted transaxle, also sending power through a driveshaft to a front differential.
 Suspension was independent with Porsche type trailing arms in front and parallel acting arms in the rear.
 Porsche's experience with the pre-war Auto Union Grand Prix cars showed through in the layout and design of the Cisitalia to the extent that it has been referred to as the "E-Type".